regional-specter/regional-specter/README.md

 Hi 👋🏼 My name is Rao
 ============================================================================================================================

-Web Developer, Designer & ML Engineer
+Developer, Designer & ML Engineer
 -------------------------------------

 I’m a developer who enjoys building practical solutions through code, design, and problem-solving.
 My projects range from robotics systems and hackathon prototypes to full-stack apps and AI experiments.
 I mainly work with Python, JavaScript, and Go, focusing on clean, functional code and scalable designs.
 This profile is where I share tools, automations, and experiments that push my skills forward while tackling real challenges.